Homosexuality: Etymology

-Although early writers also used the adjective homosexual to refer to any single-sex context (such as an all-girls school), today the term is used exclusively in reference to sexual attraction, activity, and orientation.
+Although early writers also used the adjective homosexual to refer to any single-sex context (such as an all-girls school), today the term is usually used in reference to sexual attraction, activity, and orientation.
 The term homosocial is now used to describe single-sex contexts that are not specifically sexual.
 There is also a word referring to same-sex love, homophilia.

 Some synonyms for same-sex attraction or sexual activity include men who have sex with men or MSM (used in the medical community when specifically discussing sexual activity) and homoerotic (referring to works of art).
 Pejorative terms in English include queer, faggot, fairy, poof, poofter and homo.
 Beginning in the 1990s, some of these have been reclaimed as positive words by gay men and lesbians, as in the usage of queer studies, queer theory, and even the popular American television program Queer Eye for the Straight Guy.
 The word homo occurs in many other languages without the pejorative connotations it has in English.
-As with ethnic slurs and racial slurs, the use of these terms can still be highly offensive.
+As with ethnic slurs and racial slurs, the use of these terms can still be considered offensive.
 The range of acceptable use for these terms depends on the context and speaker.
 Conversely, gay, a word originally embraced by homosexual men and women as a positive, affirmative term (as in gay liberation and gay rights), came into widespread pejorative use among young people in the early 2000s.

-The American LGBT rights organization GLAAD advises the media to avoid using the term homosexual to describe gay people or same-sex relationships as the term is "frequently used by anti-gay extremists to denigrate gay people, couples and relationships".